picogrid/pytest-split-tests/README.rst

 Welcome to pytest-split-tests!
 ==============================

-pytest-split-tests allows you to split your test runs into groups of a specific size to make it easier to split up your test runs.
+picogrid-pytest-split-tests allows you to split your test runs into groups of a specific size to make it easier to split up your test runs.